lob/lob-python/docs/UploadsApi.md

 import time
 import lob_python
 from lob_python.api import uploads_api
-from lob_python.model.upload import Upload from lob_python.model.upl_id import UplId from lob_python.model.lob_error import LobError from pprint import pprint
+from lob_python.model.upload_file import UploadFile from lob_python.model.http_validation_error import HTTPValidationError from lob_python.model.upl_id import UplId from pprint import pprint
 # Defining the host is optional and defaults to https://api.lob.com/v1
 # See configuration.py for a list of all supported configuration parameters.